 If I were of a different mindset I would have been thrilled to learn there were several deluxe air-conditioned direct buses from Bamako to Dakar every day.
 Sounkalo's aunt takes it a couple of times a year from Dakar on a buying trip to Bamako for soap and fabric and others items she sells in Dakar.

 I could have taken the bus back to Dakar and gathered visas for Gambia, Guinea-Bisseau, Guinea and Liberia and then ridden down the coast.
 But I am too much a purist to have even considered the bus.
 I came to Africa to ride my bike.
-Taking a bus would defeat my longing.
+Taking a bus would go against my nature.
 That bus ride might have only taken a day, but it would have been agony to be passing though such fascinating scenery and not being a part of it.
 I would have become a tourist hopping from site to site rather than the traveler fully experiencing Africa.
-Plus I couldn't subject my bike to the indignity to being crammed in the cargo bin.
+Plus I couldn't subject my bike to the indignity of being crammed in the cargo hold.
 So for the past week when one of those buses passed me every couple of hours, not once did I wish I were aboard, even when fhe afternoon temperatures had soared into the high nineties.
 They only reminded me how happy I was to be spending all this extra time among the baobabs.

 For some of the way the train tracks of the Dakar-Bamako line ran alongside the road.
 If the route hadn't been closed down just a couple years ago I would have been tempted to have taken that, as it would have rolled along at a more relaxed pace than the bus and been a genuine African experience.
 As it was, I camped a couple nights up and over the embankment of the tracks.
-I even camped at the same spot I did coming, putting me precisely 80 miles from Tambacounda, the crossroads town where I would duck down to Gambia and where there were a couple of nice hotels with swimming pools and wifi strong enough to give Janina a Valentine's Day call.
+I even camped at the same spot I did coming, putting me precisely 80 miles from Tambacounda, the crossroads town where I would duck down to The Gambia and where there were a couple of nice hotels with swimming pools and wifi strong enough to give Janina a Valentine's Day call.

-I could recognize my campsite off in the brush by the two liter-and-a-half bottles I had left by a tree, thinking they'd make a great discovery for someone wandering through.
+I recognized my campsite off in the brush by the two liter-and-a-half bottles I had left by a tree, thinking they'd make a great discovery for someone wandering through.
 Obviously no one had in the two weeks since I'd been there.
 I was still procuring water back then in those large bottles early in my travels before I discovered the great bargain of water in bags when I crossed into Mali.
 They reduced my daily water expense from three dollars a day to ninety cents when I bought a gallon's worth.
 Sometimes I'd have to go digging in a refrigerator to find them, but there were occasions when they dominated or were all a refrigerator stocked.

-With a tailwind on my return, I accomplished those 80 miles fo Tambacounda in 45 minutes less riding time than going the opposite direction.
+With a tailwind on my return, I accomplished those 80 miles to Tambacounda in 45 minutes less riding time than going the opposite direction.
 I've dropped a thousand feet from the plateau I was on in Mali and for the first time my thermometer registered over 100 degrees.
 I was mightily looking forward to a dip in a swimming pool.
 I was crestfallen when the first hotel I came to was full and so was the other.
 At the second I asked if I could camp.
 I could though they had no grassy area or official camping area, just space off in the corner of the dirt parking lot.
 When I asked the price the semi-English speaking young man at the desk looked questioningly at his female superior.
 She knew I was desperate and quoted a price of $20.
 "How about ten?"
 I responded, but she held firm.

 Before setting up my tent or doing anything I plunged into the soupy warm pool and then retreated to the reception area to charge my iPad and catch up on email.
 I hadn't been able to check in as the SIM card I acquired in Mali didn't work in Senegal.
 An hour later the man behind the desk asked me if I had spoken to the Big Boss.
 I was concerned that he was going to tell me I couldn't camp.
 A while later the Big Boss, a Frenchmen who had been living in Senegal for 25 years, summoned me to his air-conditioned office.
 He apologized for me being charged $20 to camp.
 He said it should have been $10.
 I could have dinner on the house or a refund.
 Since I'd filled up my Tupperware bowl with rice for a dollar, I was happy for the refund.
 And then when I left the next morning I was presented with a bag lunch of an apple and sandwich.